benjaminchait/at-work/how-to-benjamin.md

 People often say meetings are bad.
 I…might disagree?
 Meetings are another tool, and we’re all different humans trying to do big things, together.

 That said, I think of meetings in a few different contexts:
-* Recurring syncs: Team meetings, standups, stakeholder review sessions, etc. These should have notes with any action-items, and should be scheduled at a regular cadence (eg. bi-weekly).
+* **Recurring sync:** Team meetings, standups, stakeholder review sessions, etc. These should have notes with any action-items, and should be scheduled at a regular cadence (eg. bi-weekly).
 Open to anyone interested.
-* 1x1s: Same as previously, except between two humans.
+* **1x1:** Same as previously, except between two humans.
 More informal, but I still believe in shared agendas/notes.
-* Problem solving: Do we need to align on a direction and/or make some decisions?
+* **Decision moment:** Do we need to align on a direction and/or make some decisions?
 Ideally, a pre-read (such as a 1-pager) has been shared.
 Also helpful: Is this a one-way or a two-way door?

 If you want bonus points, please schedule any recurring meetings on a Tuesday, Wednesday or Thursday.
 If we have a long weekend (or if I’m taking a long weekend myself) I’d love not needing to re-schedule everything from a Friday or a Monday…